MK316/S2024/Seminar/readme.md

 **By the end of this seminar, students will be able to:**

 1. Analyze and interpret frequency data effectively.
-2. Apply descriptive statistics to summarize and communicate findings.
+2. Apply descriptive statistics to summarize, visualize and communicate findings.
 3. Conduct hypothesis testing using the Chi-squared test and Python.

 ## Course board & links